MatheusFR94/Loan_Prediction/README.md

 3.2 - A correlação entre a renda mensal e a probabilidade de aceitação, com os filtros de Educação Superior, Estado Civil Casado e Área de Residência.

 (EN-US)
-Analysis of a fictional dataset about loan concessions for individuals.
+Application of Machine Learning to a fictional dataset about loan concessions for individuals.

 Part 1 - Extract, Transform and Load (ETL) data:
 The dataset containing information about loans (train_data.csv) was obtained from the link https://datahack.analyticsvidhya.com/contest/practice-problem-loan-prediction-iii/#About, was subject to preprocessing through a Python script (Loan_preprocessing.ipynb) to eliminate unnecessary columns, replace missing values and adequate discreet data for good Machine Learning performance, resulting in the file Loan_status_preprocessed.csv.